-Inspired by familiar Los Angeles cityscapes, Fantasia in Groove is a concert suite of urban impressions for cello and piano.
+Inspired by familiar Los Angeles cityscapes, Fantasia in Groove: Impressions of L.A. is a concert suite of urban impressions for cello and piano.
 A standard rendition lasts about seventeen minutes and consists of three movements: Mulholland Overlook, Hollywood Intermedio, and Cahuenga Corridor.

 My wife Lauren – to whom I dedicate this work – grew up in L.A. near iconic Laurel Canyon and Mulholland Drive, a twenty-one-mile, mostly two-lane arterial road that curves along the ridge of the Hollywood Hills and Santa Monica Mountains.
 Mulholland Overlook conjures images of this area’s rugged landscapes and scenic overlooks which dot the road.